Hatchōnawate Station

-Hatchōnawate Station (八丁畷駅, Hatchōnawate-eki) is an interchange passenger railway station located in Kawasaki-ku, Kawasaki, Kanagawa Prefecture, Japan, jointly operated by East Japan Railway Company (JR East) and the private railway operator Keikyū.
+Hatchōnawate Station or Hatchō-nawate Station (八丁畷駅, Hatchōnawate-eki) is an interchange passenger railway station located in Kawasaki-ku, Kawasaki, Kanagawa Prefecture, Japan, jointly operated by East Japan Railway Company (JR East) and the private railway operator Keikyū.

 Lines

 The station is served by the Keikyū Main Line and JR East's Nambu Branch Line.
 It is located 1.1 kilometers from the Shitte junction on the Nambu Branch Line, and 13.1 kilometers from the starting point of the Keikyū Main Line at Shinagawa Station, in Tokyo.

 Station layout

 The Keikyū station has two opposed side platforms connected to the station building by a footbridge, and the JR East station has one side platform serving a single track.

 History

 Hatchōnawate Station opened on December 25, 1916, as a station on the Keihin Electric Railway.
 The Nambu Line connected to the station on March 25, 1930 initially for freight operations, and with passenger operations from April 10 of the same year.
 The Nambu line was nationalized on April 1, 1944 and freight operations abolished the same year.
 It later became part of the Japanese National Railways (JNR) system.
 The level crossing at the station was replaced by a footbridge on October 28, 1974.
 Along with privatization and division of JNR, JR East assumed operations of the Nambu Branch Line from April 1, 1987.
 The station building was rebuilt in 1989.

 Keikyū introduced station numbering to its stations on 21 October 2010; Hatchōnawate Station was assigned station number KK27.